Credit: Jennifer Lopez

 In February 2018, the label itself made a comeback at New York Fashion Week, with a show that prompted Vogue to declare: "Juicy Couture is making fashion fun again."
 Celebrity stylist Jamie Mizrahi, appointed creative director in 2017, has been credited with overhauling and reinventing the brand.

 In recent years, Kanye West's Yeezy, Vetements, Gucci and Virgil Abloh's Off-White have all churned out pricey velour sweats and tracksuits -- further proof that, having once sneered at the look, we're actually secretly still hooked.

 Or, in the case of J.Lo, we never stopped loving it.
-This past April, the star was seen sporting a Juicy top on the set of her latest movie, "Hustlers."
+Last year, the star was seen sporting a Juicy top on the set of her latest movie, "Hustlers."
 Once a Juicy Couture fan, always a Juicy Couture fan.